 CFM & MPH

-• The Stihl BR 600, boasting a CFM of 677, clearly outperforms the 452 CFM of the Husqvarna 150BT.
-With this higher CFM, the Stihl BR 600 promises a vastly improved leaf blowing capability, allowing you to tackle larger areas with ease.
+• The Stihl BR 600, featuring a CFM of 677, surpasses the 452 CFM of the Husqvarna 150BT.
+With its superior airflow, the Stihl BR 600 offers an enhanced leaf blowing experience, enabling you to achieve faster and more efficient results.

 • The Husqvarna 150BT's MPH of 270 beats the 238 MPH of the Stihl BR 600.
 It therefore expels air faster and should aid you blowing leaves on grass or lifting heavy debris (acorns, etc.) and wet leaves more effectively.